Economies of scope: Economics

-For a company, if they want to achieve diversity, the economy of scope is related to resource, and it is similar to resource requirements between enterprises.
+For a company, if it wants to achieve diversity, the economy of scope is related to resource, and it is similar to resource requirements between enterprises.
 Relevance supports the economy by improving the applicability of resources in the merged companies and supporting the economical use of resources (such as employees, factories, technical and marketing knowledge) in these companies.

-Unlike economies of scale, "which can be reasonably be expected to plateau into an efficient state that will then deliver high-margin revenues for a period", economies of scope may never reach that plateau at all.
+Unlike economies of scale, "which can be reasonably be expected to plateau into an efficient state that will then deliver high-margin revenues for a period", economies of scope may never reach that plateau, or point at all.
 As Venkatesh Rao of Ribbonfarm explains it, "You may never get to a point where you can claim you have right-sized and right-shaped the business, but you have to keep trying.
 In fact, managing the ongoing scope-learning process is the essential activity in business strategy.
 If you ever think you’ve right-sized/right-shaped for the steady state, that’s when you are most vulnerable to attacks."

-Research and Development (R&D) is a typical example of economies of scope.
+Research and development (R&D) is a typical example of economies of scope.
 In R&D economies, unit cost decreases because of the spreading R&D expenses.
 For example, R&D labs require a minimum number of scientists and researchers whose labour is indivisible.
 Therefore, when the output of the lab increases, R&D costs per unit may decrease.
 The substantial indivisible invest in R&D may also implies that average fixed costs will fall rapidly due to the output and sales increase.
 The ideas from one project can help another project (positive spillovers).

 Strategic fit, also known as complementarity that yields economies of scope, is the degree to which, or what kind of activities of different sections of an entrepreneur corporates with each other that complement themselves to achieve competitive advantage.
 Throughout the strategic fit, diversified firms can merge with interrelated businesses and share the resources.
 These kind of corporations can limit the duplication of research and developments, provide a more planned and developed selling pipelines for businesses.

 Joint costs

-The essential reason for economies of scope is some substantial joint cost across the production of multiple products (Ivan Png, Managerial Economics, 1998: 224-227).
+The essential reason for economies of scope is some substantial joint cost across the production of multiple products.
 The cost of a cable network underlies economies of scope across the provision of broadband service and cable TV.
 The cost of operating a plane is a joint cost between carrying passengers and carrying freight, and underlies economies of scope across passenger and freight services.